duke-aihealth-ds-fellowship/pytorch-template/README.md

 ## Installation

-Fork or clone the repo from the web or command line:
+Fork or clone the repo from the web or command line (you will need the GitHub CLI installed to use `gh`):

 ```bash
 gh repo fork https://github.com/duke-aihealth-ds-fellowship/pytorch-template.git --clone
 ```

-You will need to have the GitHub CLI installed to use `gh`.
  After forking the repo, give the package a new name (currently set to "template" in this repo) by modifying the `name` variable in `pyproject.toml` and in the package directory name `src/template`.
 For example, if you wanted to changed the name to `mypackage`, the package directory would become `src/mypackage`.
 Next, install the package with:

 ```bash
 pip install -e path/to/repo